I finally realized why it’s taken me so long to write this blog post. It feels like bragging. But I’m going to do it anyway.

 That, of course, leads to exhaustion – if you keep trying to do everything you know how to do and have the ability to do, you’ll spend no time doing anything else, and you’ll never, ever finish what needs to get done, because you’re one person.
 The combination of guilt and exhaustion is what I call the tyranny of ability – the need to do something just because you know you can.

-I think I’ve learned something, however, from years of managing other people.
+I feel guilty spending $ to have others do what I can do myself.
+Try to do everything you can.
+You'll never finish.
+This is the tyranny of ability.
+Share on XI think I’ve learned something, however, from years of managing other people.
 In my day job, if I don’t delegate stuff, we’re going to fail.
 There’s simply too much for us to do for one person to accomplish all of it.

 Another thing I’ve learned is this – focus on your core competency, and outsource the rest – or at least what you can afford.
 The company I work for is built on that principle.
 Our clients focus on their core competencies, and outsource recruiting and employment branding to us – because that’s our core competency.
 They can focus on adding value to their customers, while we provide value to them.

-With that in mind, I’m going to let someone else cut my grass, and maybe, just maybe, service my car.
+Focus on your core competency, and outsource the rest – or at least what you can afford.
+Share on XWith that in mind, I’m going to let someone else cut my grass, and maybe, just maybe, service my car.

-1 thoughts on “The tyranny of ability
+1 thoughts on “The tyranny of ability”